Myndex/apca-introduction/analysis.md

 No, and for the same reasons this is an incorrect approach as defined above.

-But to add, this analysis is mixing up light (luminance) and lightness, and making spurious comparisons.
+But to add, this analysis is mixing up light (luminance) vs lightness, and making spurious comparisons.
 WCAG 2 does not use perceptual lightness at all.
 Period.
 It uses a ratio of luminances.

 APCA uses a difference of percpetual lightnesses that have been adjusted for certain contextual considerations.